 We cannot conclude our discussion without raising the issue of meter signatures.
 Though these look like fractions, and are frequently wrongly notated in texts as fractions and aurally referred to as fractions as in “three quarter time,” they are not fractions.
 Three-four meter does not indicate three fourths of anything.
 Instead, it is a convenient way of indicating that there is the equivalent of three quarter note durations in each measure of music.
 There is no way of knowing from a meter signature how the ictus is divided, whether into two or three divisions, nor is there any way of knowing what the ictus is.
 The bottom number of the meter signature may, and often does coincide with the ictus, but it frequently does not as well.
 That said, more often than not a meter signature with a 4 as the bottom number and a number evenly divisible by two but not three as the top number has beats divided into two equal durations, and a meter signature with an 8 as the bottom number and a number evenly divisible by three as the top number has beats divided into three equal durations, though eight-eight meter is an exception to this (see Toccata by Frescobaldi).

-Attempts to correlate music with Common Core Mathematics with fractions can be made with note value nomenclature, but such connections are not helpful or even confusing to music students.
+Attempts to correlate music with Common Core Mathematics using fractions can be made with note value nomenclature, but such connections are not helpful and may even confuse music students.
 Connections between music and fractions are more advantageously made concerning fractions of ictus beats and fractions of other note values.
 While traditional nomenclature can and does continue to be used, the bases for names such as quarter and half notes is only relevant to four-four meter.